JoshuaMarkle/research-project/research.md

   - 31 January 2024 - Converting The Codebase to Python
   - 2 Febuary 2024 - Implementing A Crossover Algorithm
   - 3 Febuary 2024 - Creating A Crossover Algorithm
+  - 4 Febuary 2024 - Completing The Crossover Algorithm

 | Date             | Title                                   | Time Taken |
 | ---------------- | --------------------------------------- | ---------- |